maschon0/tissue-enrichment-test/readme.md

 - [data table]_heatmap.pdf: A heatmap showing the enrichment score (-log10 p-value) for each tissue type in each dataset.

-Using the example data table 'nodine_2012_embryos', we can see that the 8 samples with washed embryos only show enrichment of 'EP' (embryo proper) and 'SUS' (suspensor) transcripts, whereas the two unwashed samples are also enriched in transcripts enriched to
+Using the example data table 'nodine_2012_embryos', we can see that the 8 samples with washed embryos only show enrichment of 'EP' (embryo proper) and 'SUS' (suspensor) transcripts, whereas the two unwashed samples are also enriched in the transcript populations of
 'PEN' (peripheral endosperm) and 'GSC' (general seed coat).